 - Should my son or daughter take a test prep class?

 - What about the redesigned SAT and test prep?

-At present (June of 2016), we are hearing mixed and sometimes conflicting reports about how different colleges will use the redesigned SAT.
-Some colleges will require the optional Writing section; many others won’t.
-Many will use scores from the old SAT as well as the redesigned SAT; others aren’t sure (see the question below as well).
+At present (October of 2018), we are hearing mixed and sometimes conflicting reports about how different colleges will use the redesigned SAT.
+Some colleges will require the optional Writing section; an increasing number of colleges won’t.
 As always, however, the SAT will continue to play an important role in admission at colleges that require it; very often, it is among the top two or three items in importance.
 (Some colleges do not require standardized testing for admission; see “Are there colleges that do not require standardized testing?”)

 Along with the SAT, the ACT is a standardized test used in the admission process, usually interchangeably with the SAT, and we highly recommend that students take both tests.
 The ACT has four categories and a variety of subscores.
 There is an optional Writing Test that lasts an additional 30 minutes.
 The four categories are Reading (including both social studies and science), English (with emphasis on writing style in addition to traditional grammar), Mathematics, and Science Reasoning (combining all the physical sciences).
 The test is scored on a scale of 1-36.

 Since the ACT and SAT are structured differently, some students will perform better on the ACT than the SAT (and vice versa).
 In fact, in recent years we have seen some Bolles students score the equivalent of 200 points (4-5 points on the ACT) higher on the ACT than on the SAT.
 Thus it makes a great deal of sense to take both tests; many students have qualified for Bright Futures, for instance, on the ACT but not on the SAT.